John Friend (conspirator): Jacobite conspirator

+Arrest, execution and legacy

-On the discovery of the conspiracy he was arraigned for high treason at the Old Bailey, 23 March 1696, and was denied the assistance of counsel by Chief-justice Sir John Holt.
+On the discovery of the assassination conspiracy, he was arraigned for high treason at the Old Bailey, 23 March 1696, and was denied the assistance of counsel by Chief-justice Sir John Holt.
 The Treason Act 1695 which allowed counsel in cases of treason came into operation two days later.
-Friend was convicted and sentenced to death.
+Friend was convicted and sentenced to death; those arresting him had allegedly found "imprudent papers" in his possession.
 He protested that the witnesses against him "were Papists, and not to be believed against Protestants".
 He refused to betray his confederates to a committee of the House of Commons of England.

 Together with Sir William Parkyns, Friend was executed at Tyburn 3 April 1696.
 They received absolution at the scaffold from three nonjuring clergymen.
-Friend's remains were barbarously set up at Temple Bar, 'a dismal sight,’ says Evelyn, 'which many pitied'.
-Aylmer, the bookseller, for printing Friend's trial, 'wherein his lordship (i.e. Holt) is misrepresented,’ was arrested by order of Holt in May.
+Before his execution, Friend gave a short speech affirming his belief that James II's deposition was unintelligible and that no power could "alienate our allegiance".
+Friend's remains were barbarously set up at Temple Bar, "a dismal sight", says Evelyn, "which many pitied".
+Aylmer, the bookseller, for printing Friend's trial, "wherein his lordship (i.e. Holt) is misrepresented," was arrested by order of Holt in May.

 Friend was twice married.
+On his death, his share in the Phœnix brewhouse was sold for £5,500.
 According to Le Neve, "Mr. Gibbon, John, write a little pamphlet called the whole life & conversation of Sr Jo. friend."
 The name is spelt either "Freind" or "Friend".